 Rethinking the Role of Corporate Climate Action: A Ugandan Perspective with Laudato Youth Initiative; Stewards of the Future.

 As the world prepares for COP30, the conversation around climate action is shifting.
 No longer is it enough for corporations to simply offset their carbon footprints with token tree-planting campaigns or distant carbon credits.
 The call now is for deeper engagement, where businesses integrate climate justice, community impact, and ecological integrity into their core operations.
-When I wrote about Cop29 last year the idea was
+Last year our voice for Cop29 was

 “The international response to the climate crisis needs to bridge the gap between Cop summits and the experience of those who face its consequences.
 It must ignite hope for a climate-resilient generation” Read full article

-This vision is especially critical in Uganda, where a rapidly growing youth population faces the mounting realities climate Change.
-The future of our Country depends on how we act today and how we equip the next generation as (Stewards of the future) to adopt the mindset shift, lead with courage, and conviction, to be the change they want to see in future but also be part of the decisions that will shape their preferred future.
-This is not only true for Uganda or Africa, but for the world at large, as the global climate crisis demands localized, value-driven leadership.
+This vision is especially critical in our Country Uganda, where a rapidly growing youth population faces the realities climate Change.
+A fact that points to the reality that the future of our youthful Country depends on how we act today and how we equip the next generation to be good (Stewards of the future) and adopt the mindset shift that could inspire young people to be resileint and enage in activities that inspire hope for creation with courage, and conviction, that they can be the change they want to see in future but also be part of the decisions that will shape their preferred future.
+This is not only true for Uganda or Africa, but for the world at large, because the reality is the global climate crisis now demands localized, value-driven leadership as a way to form young to become the change makers and bearers of hope.

 Corporate Offsetting in Perspective: Not Just Numbers, but Impact

-In Uganda, this means ensuring that projects funded through carbon markets don’t just serve to cleanse corporate consciences abroad but actually empower young people and local communities, improve biodiversity, and create green initiatives in institutions to build a culture living sustainable life styles, giving more attention to green jobs and training eco ambassadors in institutions and putting more empahisis on innovating for Agriculture.
+In Uganda, this means ensuring that projects funded through carbon markets don’t just serve to cleanse corporate consciences abroad but actually empower young people and local communities, improve biodiversity, and create green initiatives in the grassroots to build a culture of empowering to priories sustainable living and change life styles from tendencies that accellebrate climate change effects like poor waste management, excessive use of polythene bags etc to responsible lifestyles that can mitigate climate change, giving more attention to green initiatives, promoting green jobs and training eco ambassadors in institutions and communities who will put more empahisis on innovating for Agriculture.

-The Laudato Youth Initiative Standpoint: God, People and Planet First
+The Laudato Youth Initiative Thoughts and approach emphaises: God, People and Planet First

-At the heart of Uganda’s environmental grassroots response is the Laudato Youth Initiative (LYI).
-Grounded in the spirit of Pope Francis’ Laudato Si’—a call to care for our common home, the catholic social teachings, SDG13 while reflecting on Uganda’s environmental laws LYI provides a critical lens on how climate action must be rooted in faith, community values, climate justice, and long-term sustainability action programs that go beyond a one time good action towards the environment.
+As you may know at the heart of Uganda’s environmental grassroots response is the Laudato Youth Initiative (LYI).
+Grounded in the spirit of Pope Francis’ Laudato Si’—a call to care for our common home, the catholic social teachings, SDG13 while reflecting on Uganda’s environmental laws LYI provides a critical lens on the importance of educating communities on how climate action must be rooted in faith, culture and community values, climate justice practices, and long-term sustainability action programs that go beyond a one time good action towards the environment.
 For instance

-We see many people desiring to plant trees and actually planting trees but how many to we see watering the seed to its maturity and how many trees can i count to planted and cared for them to grow in a year.
-Thats why I often challenge my Laudato Youth leaders that its not enough to just plant trees.
-More can be done, and now I want to challenges corporations to go beyond “greenwashing” and instead invest in local resilience, through supporting youth based initiatives as a way of investing for the future, financing agroforestry training, and creating opportunities for young people to become environmental leaders in their own right.
+As we move around communities we see many people desiring to plant trees and actually many are planting the trees but the question remains how many care for them to growth?
+This is a challenge we are taking on challenging for ourselves to ponder on ways we can care for the trees we plant to maturity.
+If eachone of us could ask themselves how many trees can I count to have planted and cared for to growth each year?
+This is always a basis of our desernement on what we do in our Laudato Si Club because its not enough to just plant trees.
+More can be done, and now we want to challenges corporations to go beyond “greenwashing” and instead invest in local resilience, through supporting youth based initiatives as a way of investing for the future, financing agroforestry training, and creating opportunities for young people to become environmental leaders in their own right.

 A Missed Opportunity or a Transformational Moment?

-As we listened to the reading of the our Country’s budget.
-Uganda’s 2025/2026 budget has allocated a record amount of funding toward tourism and environmental preservation—an opportunity for both the government and private sector players to align tourism development with conservation.
-But this must be done right because restoring Uganda’s 2.4 million hectares of degraded forest (NFA, 2024) is not just an environmental imperative—it is an economic one.
+As we listened to the reading of the our Country’s national budget, it was reported that Uganda’s 2025/2026 budget has allocated a record amount of funding toward tourism and environmental preservation, an opportunity for both the government and private sector players to align tourism development with conservation.
+This is a good thing and the hope is it will be implemented in creative ways that will pave way to restoring Uganda’s 2.4 million hectares of degraded forest (NFA, 2024).
+This is not just an environmental imperative, it is an economic one.
 Forests contribute to 3.5% of Uganda’s GDP and power 88% of household energy needs.
 They are central to agriculture, water regulation, tourism, and even disease prevention, given that one in three emerging infectious diseases are linked to deforestation (UNEP, 2020).

-1. Support local-led solutions: Invest in community nurseries, agroecology, and reforestation projects that are youth-led and community-owned.
+1. Support local-led solutions is given priority and grassroots and national efforts invest in community nurseries, agroecology, and reforestation projects that are youth-led and community-owned.

-2. Integrate transparency: Document, monitor, and publicly share the real environmental and social impact of your offsets.
+2. Integrate transparency by documenting, monitoring, and share the real environmental and social impact of communities offsets to inspires others to take action.

-3. Focus on education and long-term impact: Work with Schools, Universities, Churches to build a generation of climate-literate citizens who not only plant trees but also protect them.
+3. Focus on education and long-term impact where work with Schools, Universities, Churches is given priority to build a generation of climate-literate citizens who not only plant trees but also protect them.
 Think locally and acting globally reflecting not only on tree planting as a solution but also exploring the many other diemensions of climate change and possible solutions in their means.

 Toward an Equitable Carbon Economy